StefRuseva88/book-lib-ui-tests/README.md

 ## I. Writing Web UI Tests

-The Web application **"Book Library"** (SPA) is using JavaScript.
-The application dynamically displays content based on user interaction and supports user profiles and CRUD operations using a REST service.
+The **"Book Library"** web application is a Single Page Application (SPA) built with JavaScript.
+It dynamically updates its content based on user interactions and supports user profiles along with CRUD operations through a RESTful service.

-### 1. Application Specifications
+### 1. Application Features

 #### Navigation Bar
-- **Guests (un-authenticated visitors)** can see the links to the All Books, as well as the links to the Login and Register pages.
+- **Guests (un-authenticated users)** can access links to All Books, Login, and Register pages.
-- **Logged-in users** see links to All Books page, My Books page, Add Book page, Welcome, {user's email address}, and a link for the Logout action.
+- **Authenticated** users can see links to All Books, My Books, Add Book, a welcome message with the user's email, and a Logout link.

-#### Login User
-The included REST service comes with the following premade user accounts for development.
-The Login page contains a form for existing user authentication.
-By providing an email and password, the app logs a user into the system if there are no empty fields.

-#### Login Request
+#### Login API Call
-- **Method**: POST
-- **URL**: /users/login

-Upon success, the REST service returns an object with an automatically generated `_id` and a property `accessToken`, which contains the session token for the user.
-This information is stored using `sessionStorage` or `localStorage` for authenticated requests.
-Successful login redirects the user to the All Books/Dashboard page.
-If there is an error or the validations don't pass, it displays an error message using `window.alert`.
+The provided REST service includes pre-configured user accounts for testing purposes.
+The Login page features a form for authenticating existing users by entering an email and password.
+The app checks for empty fields before attempting to log in.
+If the login is successful, the REST service returns an object with a generated `_id` and an `accessToken` for the session.
+This token is saved in `sessionStorage` to authorize subsequent requests.
+Upon success, the user is redirected to the All Books/Dashboard page.
+If there’s an error or validation fails, an alert displays an error message.

-#### Register User
-The app registers a new user in the system by providing an email and password.
-All fields are required; if any field is empty, the app displays an error.

-#### Register Request
+#### Register API Call
-- **Method**: POST
-- **URL**: /users/register

-Upon success, the REST service returns an object with an automatically generated `_id` and a property `accessToken`.
-Successful registration redirects the user to the All Books/Dashboard page.
-If there is an error or the validations don't pass, it displays an error message using `window.alert`.
+New users can register by providing an email and password.
+All fields must be filled, or an error is shown.
+A successful registration returns an object with a generated `_id` and an `accessToken`.
+After registering, users are redirected to the All Books/Dashboard page.
+Errors or validation failures trigger an error alert.

-#### Logout
+#### Logout Functionality
-Available to logged-in users.
-Successful logout redirects the user to the All Books/Dashboard page.
+Available to authenticated users.
+Logging out redirects the user to the All Books/Dashboard page.

-#### Logout Request
-- **Method**: GET
-- **URL**: /users/logout

-#### Add Book
+#### Add Book API Call
-The Add Book page is available to logged-in users and contains a form for adding a new book.
-Checks if all fields are filled before sending the request.
+Logged-in users can access the Add Book page, which includes a form for creating a new book.
+The app checks that all fields are filled before submission.
+A successful addition returns the new book record and redirects the user to the All Books/Dashboard page.

-#### Add Book Request
-- **Method**: POST
-- **URL**: /data/books

-Upon success, the service returns the newly created record and redirects the user to the All Books/Dashboard page.

 #### All Books
 This page displays a list of all books in the system.
 Clicking on the details button leads to the details page for the selected book.
 Visible to guests and logged-in users.

-#### Get All Books Request
+#### Fetching All Books API Call
+The All Books page lists all books in the system.
+Both guests and logged-in users can access this page.
+Selecting a book takes the user to its details page.

+#### Fetching Book Details API Call
+All users can view detailed information about each book.
+Logged-in users who own the book see options to edit or delete it.

+#### Editing a Book
+This feature allows logged-in users to edit their books.
+The app checks that all fields are filled before submission.
+A successful edit returns the updated book and redirects the user to its details page.

+#### Delete Book API Call
+Logged-in users can delete books they own.
+A confirmation prompt appears before deletion.
+Upon confirmation, the book is removed from the system, and the user is redirected to the All Books/Dashboard page.

+#### Fetching My Books API Call
+Authenticated users can view a list of books they’ve added by clicking [My Books].
+- Method: GET
+- Endpoint: /data/books?where=_ownerId%3D%22{userId}%22&sortBy=_createdOn%20desc

+#### Add Like API Call
+Authenticated users can like other users' books, but not their own.
+Clicking [Like] increases the book's like count by 1.

+#### Fetching Total Likes API Call
 - **Method**: GET
-- **URL**: /data/books?sortBy=_createdOn%20desc

-#### Book Details
-All users can view details about books.
-If the currently logged-in user is the creator, the [Edit] and [Delete] buttons are displayed; otherwise, they are not available.

-#### Get Book Details Request
-- **Method**: GET
-- **URL**: /data/books/:id

-#### Edit Book
-Available to logged-in users, allowing authors to edit their own books.
-Checks if all fields are filled before sending the request.

-#### Edit Book Request
-- **Method**: PUT
-- **URL**: /data/books/:id

-Upon success, the service returns the modified record and redirects the user to the Details page for the current book.

-#### Delete Book
-Available to logged-in users for books they have created.
-A confirmation dialog is displayed before deleting the book.
-Upon confirmation, the book is deleted from the system, and the user is redirected to the All Books/Dashboard page.

-#### Delete Book Request
-- **Method**: DELETE
-- **URL**: /data/books/:id

-#### My Books
-Logged-in users can view their own books by clicking [My Books].
-Lists all books added by the current user.

-#### Get My Books Request
-- **Method**: GET
-- **URL**: /data/books?where=_ownerId%3D%22{userId}%22&sortBy=_createdOn%20desc

-#### Like a Book
-Logged-in users can like other books but not their own.
-Clicking on the [Like] button increases the book's counter by 1.

-#### Add Like Request
-- **Method**: POST
-- **URL**: /data/likes

-#### Get Total Likes Count Request
-- **Method**: GET
 - **URL**: /data/likes?where=bookId%3D%22{bookId}%22&distinct=_ownerId&count

-#### Get User Like Request
+#### Checking User's Likes API Call
 - **Method**: GET
 - **URL**: /data/likes?where=bookId%3D%22{bookId}%22%20and%20_ownerId%3D%22{userId}%22&count

 ---

 ## II.
 Preparing the Environment

-- To initialize the SPA, execute the following commands in the Visual Studio Code terminal:
+To initialize the SPA, run the following commands in the terminal within Visual Studio Code:

 ```bash
 npm install
 ```
-This will install the Playwright framework and the http-server.
+This command installs the Playwright framework and http-server.

-- Then, start the server with the command:
+- Start the server by running:

 ```bash
 npm run start
 ```
-A web browser should open, displaying the home page of the app.
+- This should open the app's homepage in a web browser.
-- Then, open another CLI and type this command:
+- Then, open a separate terminal and execute:

 ```bash
 npm run server
 ```
-- Create a new folder named tests and inside it, create a new file named `ui.test.js`.
-This file will contain the UI tests written using Playwright and `@playwright/test`.
+- Create a new folder named `tests`, and within it, create a file named `ui.test.js`.
+This file will contain the UI tests, written using Playwright and `@playwright/test`.

 #### Running Playwright Tests

-To run the Playwright tests, open a new terminal in Visual Studio Code and execute the following command:
+To execute the Playwright tests, open a new terminal in Visual Studio Code and run:
 ```bash
 npm run test
 ```